ntd/silverstripe-autotoc/README.md

             $Title
             $Children[]

-The `Autotoc.ss` and `AutotocItem.ss` shows a way to represent the whole table of content tree in a recursive way.
+The `Autotoc.ss` and `AutotocItem.ss` show a way to represent the whole table of content tree in a recursive way.
 The format used is intentionally compatible with the [Bootstrap](http://getbootstrap.com/) [navlist](http://getbootstrap.com/components/#nav) components, so it can